-ZM’s den are officially Webelos now.
-The Webelos program is different from the earlier Cub Scout programs, so I put together a little explanation for the parents in my den and did a mini-orientation for them.
+The Webelos program is different from the earlier Cub Scout programs, so would always I put together a little explanation for the parents in my den and did a mini-orientation for them.
 I try to get most of the program accomplished in meetings, but it really helps if they have a general idea of what our goals are.

 I also think this is a good opportunity to ask them to help.
 They can look at all of the Webelos badges and see if they are related to something they do at work or for fun.
 I’m especially surprised sometimes to find out what people do in their spare time.

-I don’t have an assistant den leader, so the parents in my den have to take turns being the second adult at our meetings.
-If I know which badges they might be able to help with, I can try match up the meeting they are helping to supervise with the badge.
+I rarely had an assistant den leader, so the parents in my den would have to take turns being the second adult at our meetings.
+If I knew which badges they might be able to help with, I would try match up the meeting they were helping to supervise with the badge.

 Welcome to Webelos!

-Your son has just completed his Bear year and is moving on to Webelos.
-The Webelos program is different from the Tiger, Wolf, and Bear programs in several ways:
+Your son or daughter has just completed the Bear year and is moving on to Webelos.
+The Webelos program is different from the Lion, Tiger, Wolf, and Bear programs in several ways: